 “Qualifying for financial aid is not the same as receiving it,” says Cole.
 “Colleges have more demand for aid than they have dollars to award.”

 The earlier you submit the FAFSA application, the more likely you are to receive university and state grants that may run out.

 2. Gather the correct parent, student, and spousal income

 The first step to filling out the FAFSA is to figure out whose information you need.
 If your parents are married to each other, you’ll generally provide yours and their financial information.
 If your parents aren’t married to each other, you’d likely have to fill out the information of the person who declares you as a dependent on their tax return.
 Stepparents’ income counts, too.

 Independent students don’t have to declare parent income.
-You can be declared independent for a variety of reasons—for example, if you’re an active duty military member, 23 or older as of January 2019, or married.
+You can be declared independent for a variety of reasons—for example, if you’re an active duty military member, 23 or older, or married.

 Independent married students also need to provide spousal income.

 Everyone whose income is required for filling out the FAFSA needs their own Federal Student Aid ID.
 IDs can be created on the FSA website.

 The IRS Data Retrieval Tool allows you to transfer your tax information directly into your FAFSA application.